 Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 Parentification is a cause of invisible childhood trauma.
-It occurs when the roles are reversed between a child and a parent, where the child has to step up as the caretaker, mediator, or protector of the family.
+It occurs when the roles between a child and a parent are reversed, where the child has to step up as the caretaker, mediator, or protector of the family.
 It is a form of mental abuse and boundary violation.

 The wounds we suffer in childhood — especially psychological ones — can last a lifetime.
 They can affect our everyday lives, underscore our relationships, and undermine our ability to lead a happy, fulfilling, and productive life.